 Earlier than you learn Cisco Internetworking, it is important to be aware of what a network and what is the importance of networks themselves.

-In simple words, the network is a collection of interconnected devices (such as computers, printers, etc.) in such a way that they can communicate each other.
+In simple words, the network is a collection of interconnected devices (such as computers, printers, etc.) in such a way that they can communicate with each other.

 To know the substance of networks, let us look at how things worked before networks were created.
-For this, consider a large multinational company that sells ABC products in a time when networks did not exist.
+For this, consider a large multinational company that sells ABC products at a time when networks did not exist.

-Let us call this company XYZ Inc. see in your mind’s eye the amount of information such as sales, inventory, account, etc. required by the management of the company to make everyday decisions.
+Let us call this company XYZ Inc. to see in your mind’s eye the amount of information such as sales, inventory, account, etc. required by the management of the company to make everyday decisions.
 To get this information they will need to call their local offices.
 Their local offices will need to mail (postal!) or fax printed reports or even send media (floppies!) through the postal service.
 This is a long and time taken process.
 This job also increases chance error since large numbers of reports are manually processed.
 This is just one part.
 You also require reflecting on the information required by the local offices.
 They also need various data from the head office and other offices around the world.

-Now think the same company, but in the present time with all their offices interrelated through the network.
-They would use a single application around the world that takes advantage of their global network.
+Now think the same company, but in the present time with all their offices interrelated through the networks.
+They would use a single application around the world that takes advantage of their global networks.
 The data from all offices would be instantly stored at the central location, the administration team can see data from around the world in any format.
 This data would also be real-time.
 This means that they see it as its happening.
 Since the data is centralized, any office location can see data pertaining to any location.

 The cost, time and effort involved in transferring data were much higher without networks.
 So networks decrease cost, time and effort and thereby increase output.
 They also help in resource optimization by helping to share resources.